45uee/ComfyUI-Color_Transfer/README.md

 # ComfyUI-Color_Transfer

-Postprocessing nodes for color changing palette of generated image
+Postprocessing nodes for color palette changing and transfer of generated image
 ## Installation

 Clone repo to your custom_nodes folder